-Do you plan on visiting the beach with your children this summer?
+Do you plan on visiting the beach with your preschoolers this summer?
 The beach offers a wide variety of fun and learning experiences for kids!
-Even if you don’t live near one, the activities below will help your children explore and learn with beach-themed activities!
+Even if you don’t live near one, the beach-themed activities below will help your children explore, play, and learn!

 Sand Pail Math Activities - Blank Sand Pails